davidgiven/cpm65/README.md

     fastloader.
 Sorry.
 Porting it to other drives is perfectly possible, I just haven't done it.

+  - This won't work on MAME.
+You'll need VICE to emulate it.

 ### VIC-20 notes

   - See the Commodore 64 above.